pangers/Intelligence-iOS-Framework/README.md

     __weak typeof(self) weakSelf = self;

     [[PHXPhoenixManager sharedManager].phoenix.identity createUser:user callback:^(id<PHXPhoenixUser> _Nullable user, NSError * _Nullable error) {
-          // Treat the user created and error obtained appropriately }];
+        // Treat the user and error appropriately.
+Notice that the callback might be performed
+        // In a background thread.
+Use dispatch_async to handle it in the main thread.
+    }];

 ```